newmarkben/Portfolio/README.md

 ## Dale Signs Printer Data

 ### Goals
-- Store and process data from two different printers (HP Flatbed FB700 & Roland XR-640) using AI and Python.
+- Store and process data from two different printers (HP Flatbed FB700 and Roland XR-640) using Python and Google Sheets integrated with AI.
 - Analyze data to evaluate ink usage, material waste, and gain insights into printing time for project pricing.
 - Create an interactive dashboard for stakeholders.
 - Develop a presentation summarizing insights and findings.

 ### Tools
 - **Libraries:** `pandas`, `numpy`, `os`